otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The MAC with the appropriate MAC key of everything: from the message type to the prekey messages.
 ```

+This message MUST immediatelly follow a DAKE-3 message.

 ### Storage Information Message